 Tape Measure

-A tape measure that is flexible often known as a tailor’s tape is an important tool to have in your sewing kit.
-You will need a tape measure to help you figure out your body measurements like bust, waist, and hips if you are planning to use sewing patterns.
+A flexible tape measure, often known as a tailor’s tape, is an important tool to have in your sewing kit.
+If you plan to use sewing patterns, you will need a tape measure to help you figure out your body measurements, such as bust, waist, and hips.

 You will also find it helpful for tutorials that don’t include sewing patterns but measurements instead.

-I often use a tape measure to cut out pattern pieces rather than patterns like in my Wrap Skirt tutorial blog post.
+I often use a tape measure to cut out pattern pieces rather than patterns, like in my wrap skirt tutorial.

-You may also find this useful to measure out curtains or duvet cover projects.
-These tape measures are super cheap so I suggest stocking up on a few to keep on hand.
+You may also find this useful for measuring curtains or duvet cover projects.
+These tape measures are super cheap, so I suggest stocking up on a few to keep on hand.

 Sewing tailors tape measure